Mike D

-Michael Louis Diamond (born November 20, 1965), better known as Mike D, is an American rapper, musician, and music producer.
-He is a founding member of the hip hop group Beastie Boys.
+Michael Louis Diamond (born November 20, 1965), known professionally as Mike D, is an American rapper, musician, and music producer.
+He is a founding member of the hip-hop group Beastie Boys.
+In 2026, he began performing and releasing music solo with his new band Mike D 5D.

 Early life

-Diamond was born in New York City to Harold Diamond, an art dealer, and Hester (née Klein) Diamond, an interior designer and art collector.
+Diamond was born on November 20, 1965 in Manhattan to a Jewish family.
+He is the youngest child of Harold Diamond, an art dealer, and Hester Diamond (née Klein), an interior designer.
+He has two older brothers, David and Stephen.
+Diamond's father died when he was 17.
 He grew up on the Upper West Side surrounded by artwork, including pieces by Willem de Kooning, Mark Rothko, and Barnett Newman.
 He attended the arts-oriented Saint Ann's School and Walden School.